PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-11 10:33:10
+Last updated: 2024-04-11 10:34:17
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: You look like an Indian Kardashian. - Fabiola Torres